Creative Foundations Fund

 The UK’s cultural sector is significant for the economy, society, and local communities.
 However, many cultural and creative organisations are experiencing significant degradation of their buildings and equipment, which is impacting their operations, safety, and the attractiveness of their services.

-The Creative Foundations Fund is an open-access capital fund that aims to support creative and cultural organisations in England in revitalising, restoring, retrofitting, or renewing cultural assets, including urgent work to address issues which prevent organisations from effectively delivering work for the public.
+The Creative Foundations Fund is an open-access capital fund that aims to support creative and cultural organisations in England in revitalising, restoring, retrofitting, or renewing cultural assets, including urgent work that prevents organisations from effectively delivering services to the public.
 This investment will result in organisations producing high-quality creative work, accelerate growth in the creative and cultural sectors, and make places more attractive to live, work, visit, and invest in.

 The Creative Foundations Fund will focus on improving existing cultural buildings and equipment to improve the economic sustainability of the creative and cultural sector.
-Arts Council England expects organisations to take creative approaches with their current buildings to deliver outcomes such as, but not limited to, reducing operating costs and increasing revenue streams.
-The fund may support expanded cultural or creative facilities within an existing site where it contributes to the financial viability of the venue but not the development of new cultural buildings or adaptive reuse of existing buildings for cultural purposes.
+Arts Council England, the fund delivery partner, expect organisations to take creative approaches with their current buildings to deliver outcomes such as, but not limited to, reducing operating costs and increasing revenue streams.
+The fund may support expanded cultural or creative facilities within an existing site that contribute to the venue’s financial viability, but not the development of new cultural buildings or the adaptive reuse of existing buildings for cultural purposes.

-Arts Council England want to ensure that the projects supported are financially viable.
-It cannot provide additional capital or unplanned revenue funding if the project costs increase or your running costs are higher than anticipated.
+Arts Council England want to ensure that the projects we support are financially viable.
+Arts Council cannot provide additional capital or unplanned revenue funding if the project costs increase or your running costs are higher than anticipated.
 Applicants must consider the costs of operation, maintenance, upgrade, and eventual disposal of the assets and explain how they have budgeted for these costs in their applications.

-All projects supported must meet the diverse needs of the community they work with.
-You must show you have consulted a wide range of people (e.g. children and young people, creative and cultural practitioners, workforce, volunteers, participants, visitors, and partners) and implement the feedback from this consultation into your project.
+All projects Arts Council England support must demonstrate that your organisation and its activities are valued by the community and that they meet the diverse needs of the community they work with.
+You must show you have consulted a wide range of people (e.g. children and young people, creative and cultural practitioners, workforce, volunteers, participants, visitors, and partners) and the feedback from any consultation has been considered in your project.

-• Strand 2: up to £60 million is available in Strand 2 for grants above £1 million up to and including £10 million.
+• Up to £51.8 million is available in Strand 2 for grants of £1 million to £10 million.

-Subject to the quality of the applications received, Arts Council expect to support a mix of projects of varying sizes and art forms across the English regions.
+Subject to the quality of the applications Arts Council England receive, the fund is expected to support a mix of projects of varying sizes and art forms across the English regions.
+Grants near the maximum value are likely to be made only by exception.

 Eligibility